Owenb135/THE-MULTIVERSE/README.md

 ---

 ## ⚠️ Notes
-This is a beta project, so bugs and unfinished features may exist.
 Input is case-sensitive in some areas.
 The program is text-based (no GUI).

 ---
 ## 👨‍💻 Author

-- Created by a 1 year dev, also a cuber and student.
 - "I have fun with coding because I can turn my imagination into reality."
      -Owen
 ---